getodk/docs/odkx-src/app-designer-overview.rst

-ODK Application Designer Overview
+ODK-X Application Designer Overview
 ==================================

 .. _app-designer-overview:

-This section presents a brief overview of the features of the ODK Application Designer.
+This section presents a brief overview of the features of the ODK-X Application Designer.

-The ODK Application Designer is accessed through a :program:`Chrome` browser.
+The ODK-X Application Designer is accessed through a :program:`Chrome` browser.
 Once launched, it opens :program:`Chrome` to display:

 .. image:: /img/app-designer-overview/app-designer-preview.*
   :alt: The Preview tab of the Application Designer rendered in a Chrome web browser.

 This screen has 6 tabs:

-  - :ref:`Preview <app-designer-overview-preview>` (shown above) - used to preview ODK Survey forms and ODK Tables list-, detail- and graph- views (future).
+  - :ref:`Preview <app-designer-overview-preview>` (shown above) - used to preview ODK-X Survey forms and ODK-X Tables list-, detail- and graph- views (future).
 Displays these within a user-selected device geometry.
   - :ref:`Customize <app-designer-overview-customize>` - a visual style and visual theme editor.
 This editor immediately shows the effects of changes to specific settings in your CSS file.
 This functionality is undergoing changes and not recommended.
-  - :ref:`XLSX Converter <app-designer-overview-xlsx>` - converts the XLSX description of a form into a :file:`formDef.json` representation used by ODK Survey.
+  - :ref:`XLSX Converter <app-designer-overview-xlsx>` - converts the XLSX description of a form into a :file:`formDef.json` representation used by ODK-X Survey.
-  - :ref:`File Browser <app-designer-overview-file>` - enables browsing of the directory structure that will exist on your Android device so that you can access or view other files (currently necessary for accessing the ODK Tables list- and detail- views).
+  - :ref:`File Browser <app-designer-overview-file>` - enables browsing of the directory structure that will exist on your Android device so that you can access or view other files (currently necessary for accessing the ODK-X Tables list- and detail- views).
   - :ref:`Scan Form Designer <app-designer-overview-scan>` - drag-and-drop mark-sense form designer tool.

 .. _app-designer-overview-preview: